For the Record: Budget, Financial Reporting, Planning and Performance

 Performance and Accountability Report (PAR): Provides Congress and the American people with insight into the Home’s programmatic and financial performance.
 The PAR illustrates the relationship between AFRH’s objectives, costs, and results; demonstrates how the AFRH Trust Fund is managed and protected; and annually articulates how those funds continue to provide the best possible retirement for America’s eligible veterans.

 Inspection and Accreditation Reports: Title 24 United States Code Sections 411(g) and 418 direct periodic inspection of AFRH facilities.
-The Department of Defense’s Inspector General (DoDIG) must comprehensively inspect all aspects (including all levels of care) not less often than once every three years and prepare a report describing the results of each inspection.
-Additionally, the Home’s Chief Operating Officer must request inspection of each facility by one or more nationally recognized civilian accrediting organizations, which is accomplished by the Commission on Accreditation of Rehabilitation Facilities (CARF) and The Joint Commission (TJC)
+The Home’s Chief Operating Officer must request inspection of each facility by one or more nationally recognized civilian accrediting organizations, which is accomplished by the Commission on Accreditation of Rehabilitation Facilities (CARF) and The Joint Commission (TJC).
+Additionally, prior to the passage of the FY 2021 National Defense Authorization Act, the Department of Defense’s Inspector General (DoDIG) was required under section 418 to comprehensively inspect all aspects (including all levels of care) not less often than once every three years and prepare a report describing the results of each inspection; the final report is provided below.

 - Most Recent DoDIG Inspection Report